 Collections that explicitly duplicate the materials that already exist in New York Heritage will not be approved for inclusion.
 Digital objects should be created from the best copy of the original or the cleanest copy of microform available.
 Materials that are freely available online from another source may also be excluded from New York Heritage.
 It is at the sole discretion of WNYLRC and its selection committee and/or work groups to allow duplicate materials to be included in New York Heritage.

 Items included in New York Heritage are made freely available online in order to enhance and contribute to scholarly and educational research and are therefore subject to Fair Use provisions.
 Fair Use includes making reproductions for education, research, and private study, with credit being given to the source of the material.
 Fair Use does not include making reproductions for commercial gain.
 Items may not be used for commercial gain unless prior permission is granted by the owner or steward of the collection or item.

 Neither New York Heritage nor WNYLRC claims ownership of the digital objects included in newyorkheritage.org.
 Ownership remains with the originating site and/or participating institution.
 Note that the collections included in New York Heritage are developed for educational and scholarly purposes.
 Those who wish to use any item included in New York Heritage for commercial purposes must contact the originating site.
 A rights statement is included with each item in each collection.

-Responsibility for accuracy of data, facts, and information presented rests with the institution providing the digital resource or contributing to scholarship included in the site.
+Responsibility for the accuracy of data, facts, and information presented rests with the institution providing the digital resource or contributing to scholarship included in the site.
 WNYLRC does not guarantee or certify the accuracy of any information on the New York Heritage site.
-WNYLRC asks that each participating institution collect information regarding the accuracy of content they supply to New York Heritage and follow a policy for the review and revision of collections.
+WNYLRC asks that each participating institution collect information regarding the accuracy of the content they supply to New York Heritage and follow a policy for the review and revision of collections.